This kimchi fried rice recipe is the perfect weeknight meal—easy to make and ready in just 20 minutes. Top it with fried eggs for something extra!

 - In a separate pan, heat 1 tablespoon of olive oil and fry up the 4 eggs.

 - Serve the rice with the fried eggs.
-Sprinkle some black sesame seeds on top, if desired.
+Sprinkle some black sesame seeds and nori strips on top, if desired.

 In general, the white and light green parts of a scallion take a little longer to cook.
 That’s why I add them to the work before the dark green sliced scallions.